-Private mortgage insurance, or PMI, is a policy that protects lenders in case of loan default.
-These premiums can cost borrowers thousands of dollars at closing and over the life of the loan.
-VA loans aren’t subject to monthly mortgage insurance premiums.
-Yet, the Veteran may be subject to a one-time VA funding fee of 3.6% – 1.45%.
-This fee is not paid out of pocket at closing and is financed into the final loan balance.
-The VA funding fee % varies based on several factors, including downpayment payment and if it’s the first or subsequent use of the program.
-Veterans with a disability of 10% or more are exempt from this fee.
+Private mortgage insurance, commonly known as PMI, is a protection policy that safeguards lenders against defaults on loans.
+The cost of PMI premiums can be a considerable burden for borrowers, with thousands of dollars being spent at closing and throughout the loan’s life.
+Conversely, VA loans eliminate the need for monthly mortgage insurance premiums, providing borrowers with substantial savings.
+However, Veterans using VA loans may be subject to a one-time funding fee of 3.3% -1.25%, which is not paid out of pocket during the closing procedure and is instead financed into the final loan amount.
+The VA funding fee percentage is determined based on multiple factors, such as the down payment and whether it is a first or subsequent use of the program.
+In contrast, Veterans with a disability of at least 10% are exempt from this fee.

-FHA borrowers get a double whammy and are subject to two types of mortgage premiums.
-The first is an upfront mortgage insurance premium.
-This premium is 1.75% of the loan amount and is financed into the final mortgage balance, the same as the VA’s funding fee.
-Also, FHA has monthly PMI with premiums equal to an extra interest rate charge of .80% to over 1.05% on a standard 30-year fixed-rate mortgage.
-Even worse, unless an FHA borrower puts more than 10% down, the monthly mortgage insurance premiums will be charged for the life of the mortgage.
+FHA borrowers are subject to two types of mortgage premiums, making it important to understand the details.
+The first premium is an upfront mortgage insurance premium, which is 1.75% of the loan amount and is financing into the final mortgage balance.
+Additionally, FHA has monthly PMI.
+Standard premiums range from an extra interest rate charge of 15% to over .75% on a 30-year fixed-rate mortgage.
+It’s essential to note that unless an FHA borrower puts more than 10% down, the monthly mortgage insurance premiums will be charged for the life of the mortgage.

 Conventional and FHA publish an annual list of all the counties in the US and the maximum loan limits for those counties.
 If you want to borrow an amount greater than these established limits, then you’ll be forced to consider a Jumbo or non-conforming loan.
 VA borrowers have the upper hand here as they don’t have any maximum loan limits on a home purchase unless the Veteran has an existing or prior VA loan affecting their entitlement.

-VA and FHA loans require the buyers to occupy the property as their primary principal residence.
-With a conventional loan, borrowers can buy a home as a secondary or investment property.
-However, keep in mind nonowner occupied conventional loans usually require a higher downpayment % and carry higher interest rates.
+VA and FHA loans necessitate buyers to occupy the property as their primary principal residence.
+On the other hand, with a conventional loan, borrowers can buy a home as a secondary or investment property.
+Nevertheless, it’s worth noting that non-owner occupied conventional loans usually demand a higher down payment percentage and come with higher interest rates.

-VA and FHA loans are both assumable, giving them a clear advantage over conventional loans, which are not.
-But, even though VA loans have this feature, it’s not something we recommend for most Veterans.
-The problem it creates is with the VA guarantee, which is still tied to the VA mortgage while still outstanding.
-Until this mortgage is paid off, the Veteran will suffer a partial or full loss of entitlement and may not be able to obtain another VA loan again.
-Even worse, if the assumed VA mortgage goes into default, the Veteran’s loss of entitlement could be permanent unless the loss is repaid.
+However, we do not recommend most Veterans to assume a VA loan due to the negative consequences associated with the remaining VA guarantee.
+As long as the VA mortgage is still outstanding, the Veteran may suffer a partial or full loss of entitlement and may not be able to obtain another VA loan.
+Additionally, if the assumed VA mortgage goes into default, the loss of entitlement could become permanent, unless the loss is repaid.

-The exception to this situation would be an entitlement swap between two veterans.
-The VA will permit a Veteran to assume another Veterans VA loan and the swap entitlement at the same time.
-This relinquishes the financial liability and VA guarantee for the Veteran.
-Allowing them to use the VA loan program again without any ramifications.
+One exception to this situation is an entitlement swap between two Veterans, where the financial liability and VA guarantee are relinquished, allowing them to use the VA loan program again without any ramifications.